 DNSDB™ Scout supports all the major features of the DNSDB™ API including:

 ➤ Conversion of Internationalized Domain Names (IDN) to Punycode

 ➤ View historical searches

 Important: Scout requires an active DNSDB™ API key.
-If needed, you can acquire a free 30-day trial API key at https://www.farsightsecurity.com/get-started/
+If needed, you can acquire an API key at https://www.farsightsecurity.com/get-started/

 The internet relies heavily on the DNS, and cyber criminals are not exempt.
 Farsight Security’s Passive DNS database (DNSDB™) provides a fact-based perspective on the configuration and content of the global DNS as observed through its industry-leading Passive DNS sensor array.
 DNSDB™ can answer questions, such as:

 ➤ Where did this domain name point to in the past?

 ➤ What domain names are hosted on a given IP address?